fertr98/fertr98/README.md

 ## HEEEELLO EVERYBODY!

-Looking for the sexiest Data Scientist?
+Looking for a Data Scientist with the most sexy photo profile?
 So sorry then...

 Just improving skills everyday in order to get business ideas for improving people life and companies around the world.